wk-y/rama-swap/README.md

 $^1$ Some features are not yet supported.

-Similar to `llama-swap`, upstream endpoints can be accessed via the `/upstream/{model}/...` endpoints.
+Similar to `llama-swap`, the `/upstream/{model}/...` endpoints provide access to the upstream model servers.
 Models with slashes in their name are accessible through `/upstream` by replacing the slashes with underscores.
+`/upstream/` provides links to each models' url.